citp/privacy-policy-historical/a/ai/aim/aimersoft.com.md

 ## 3\.
 How do the 3rd party credit card processors protect customer information?

-Aimersoft software uses secure server hosted by SWREG and other 3rd party credit card processors that encrypt all the customer's personal information including name, address, credit card number credit card expiration date etc. before it is sent to us.
+Aimersoft software uses secure server hosted by Avangate and other 3rd party credit card processors that encrypt all the customer's personal information including name, address, credit card number credit card expiration date etc. before it is sent to us.
 Encryption works to prevent any malicious use of your personal information.
 Your credit card information is only used for online transition.
 Credit card information in encrypted during the ordering process and is deleted as soon as your order is completed.
 All other personal information (name, address and product ordered) is held to assist product registration.

 ## 4\.
-SWREG?
+Avangate?

-SWREG is an advanced secure online payment service for software registration that has been in operation since 1987.
-Aimersoft Studio uses SWREG to provide you with very secure and fast online purchase.
+Avangate is an advanced secure online payment service for software registration.
+Aimersoft Studio uses Avangate to provide you with very secure and fast online purchase.

 ## 5\.
 What is the purpose for Aimersoft to use the information?